Compare

 Side-by-side: pricing

-To make the stack-vs-bundle comparison honest, here's what a typical 5-seat B2B SaaS team would pay on each side for a comparable feature set — support bot, inbox, AI copilot for agents, and CRM.
+To make the stack-vs-bundle comparison honest, here's what a typical 5-seat B2B SaaS team would pay on each side for a comparable feature set: support bot, inbox, AI copilot for agents, and CRM.
 I picked 5 seats and Suite Professional because that's the shape of the team a SaaS company typically has just after crossing ~100 customers: a couple of support people, someone in CS, the founder still answering tickets, and a shared ops seat.
-Copilot can't be bought below Suite Professional, so Professional is the narrowest honest anchor for the ICP.
+Copilot requires Suite Professional or higher, so Professional is the narrowest honest anchor for the ICP.

 A few notes on reading this table:

 Price is the proof point, not the pitch.
-The real question is whether you want one object graph or four line items synced together.
+The real question is whether you want one object graph that also qualifies and books your inbound leads, or four line items synced together.

 Where Hydra wins

-AI-native configuration, not AI-bolted-on-a-dashboard.
-Zendesk's Advanced AI is an excellent add-on.
-It adds intelligent triage, generative replies, macro suggestions, and agent copilot on top of your existing Zendesk setup.
-But "on top" is the operative phrase — you still configure Zendesk the traditional way first, then layer AI on top.
+AI-native configuration, not AI bolted on a dashboard.
+Zendesk's AI agents are good at what they do: intelligent triage, generative replies, macro suggestions, agent copilot on top of your existing Zendesk setup.
+But "on top" is the operative phrase.
+You still configure Zendesk the traditional way first, then layer AI on top.
 On Hydra, the AI is the configuration layer.
 An onboarding interview asks you about your business and synthesizes a context brief.
 That brief is injected into every Claude call in-product.
 It seeds your bot's persona, your flow suggestions, your mini-apps, and your analytics views.
 Fix-and-Re-test lets you edit a flow by describing what you want in chat.
 The difference isn't "Hydra has AI and Zendesk has AI."
-The difference is what AI does — for Zendesk it assists resolution, for Hydra it builds the workspace.
+The difference is what AI does: for Zendesk it assists resolution, for Hydra it builds the workspace.

 Honest about the edges.
 Hydra is newer.
 It doesn't have 1,800 marketplace integrations.
-It doesn't have a decade-plus enterprise track record.
+It doesn't have a decade-plus enterprise track record, and it isn't SOC 2 certified yet.
+Its inbox is an embeddable widget plus email, not Zendesk's full omnichannel and voice breadth.
 If those things matter more than consolidation, Zendesk is the better buy.
 I'd rather say that up front than let you find out after you've migrated.

 Where Zendesk wins

 Enterprise maturity and compliance.
-Zendesk has been around since 2007 and has built-out compliance certifications, enterprise SSO, multi-brand support, HIPAA on Professional and up, sandbox environments on Enterprise, audit logs, and the kind of procurement-ready answers mid-market and enterprise buyers demand. source If you have a Fortune 1000 buyer filling out a security questionnaire that asks for SOC 2 Type II, FedRAMP status, or HIPAA BAA, Zendesk has filled-in answers.
-Hydra is built for Seed–Series A teams who aren't there yet.
+Zendesk has been around since 2007 and has built-out compliance certifications, enterprise SSO, multi-brand support, HIPAA on higher tiers, sandbox environments on Enterprise, audit logs, and the kind of procurement-ready answers mid-market and enterprise buyers demand. source If you have a Fortune 1000 buyer filling out a security questionnaire that asks for SOC 2 Type II, FedRAMP status, or a HIPAA BAA, Zendesk has filled-in answers.
+Hydra is built for Seed to Series A teams who aren't there yet, and Hydra is pre-SOC-2.

 Scale and proven uptime.
 Zendesk handles very large enterprise support volumes (tens of thousands of agents, millions of tickets per month) at named customers across industries.
 If you're already at that scale, or you expect to be in the next 12 months, Zendesk has the operational track record.
 Hydra hasn't been stress-tested at that volume publicly.